eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 }
 ```

+#### Rejecting a Presentation
+To reject a remote presentation request and notify the Verifier that the user has declined, call the `wallet.rejectRemotePresentation()` method

+This method sends a "Negative Consensus" response to the Verifier.
+Once the rejection is successfully sent, the wallet will emit a `TransferEvent.ResponseSent` event

 See also,
 the [CustomizeSecureArea.md](CustomizeSecureArea.md#how-to-use-custom-key-management-with-presentation)
 for more information on how to use the wallet-core library for presentation with custom SecureArea